-Before you buy a home, you should inspect or have a professional inspect the electrical installation and its components.
+Before you buy a home, you—or a professional—should inspect the electrical installation and its components.
 You could have the county or city inspector take a look, or you could find an electrical contractor to help you with the task.
-Make sure that the home is up to date and safety standards as required by the National Electrical Code.
+However you do it, make sure that the home is up to date and safety standards as required by the National Electrical Code.

 You should have an electrical service that is large enough to supply the home and have room for future expansion.
 The wiring should be grounded and in good working order.
 The switches and outlets should be inspected to ensure they are in good working order and of the right type.
 Here are some of the electrical components of the electrical system that should be inspected.

 The receptacles, often called outlets, should be inspected to make sure that they have a ground, don't have any cracks or physical defects, that they have the proper tension to hold in a cord that is plugged into them, and that they are the proper type for the area.
 Specific areas to watch are bathrooms, kitchens, basements, garages, and outdoor outlets.
 Any of these areas could be wet or damp and are required to have ground fault circuit interrupters (GFCI) installed.
 Kitchens require many special outlets and circuits to supply the vast number of kitchen appliances in them.

-Just like the electrical switches and outlets wear out and need to be replaced from time to time, the wiring takes a beating over the years.
+Electrical wiring has a certain safe lifespan, and standards have changed over the years—knob and tube wiring was state of the art in its day, but it's now outdated.
+Just like the electrical switches and outlets wear out and need to be replaced from time to time, the wiring should be updated when necessary.